 I'll be honest--it's a night and day inventory control...We went from an item-level only inventory to having true visibility of item, location and lot number with RFgen. --Jorge Gonzalez, Senior Business Analyst, Life Extension

 Life Extension assures customers that their orders will be fulfilled and shipped within one business day.
 RFgen's directed picking process and automated data collection help the warehouse satisfy this guarantee by optimizing accuracy, efficiency and speed.

 For example, the warehouse team uses two different picking methods for bulk product orders (full boxes, cases or pallets) versus loose bottles.
-Orders for less than a full box are printed on pick tickets and employees have a pick zone set up as a conveyor line to fulfill them.
+Orders for less than a full box are printed on pick tickets and employees have a pick zone set up like a conveyor line to fulfill them.
 RFgen automates the picking of orders from bulk storage locations within the warehouse through its directed picking process while enforcing FIFO rules.
 Employees use handhelds to pull orders by hard committing inventory at the bulk location using the scanned lot number and then moving on to pick the next line on the order.